okohll/abdocs/content/docs/introduction/learner-progression.md

 * create their own [tables]({{<relref "/docs/tables">}})
 	- add, edit and remove fields and tabs from those tables
 	- edit basic properties of the fields
-	- assign privileges (up to edit) on those tables, using existing roles
+	- assign privileges (up to edit) on those tables, using existing roles or direct user privileges
 * create [tiles]({{<relref "/docs/tiles">}}) and delete tiles they've added themselves

 ## Citizen Developer Level 3